-Located the western shore of Guam Island on the Orote Peninsula bordering Apra Harbor to the north and Sumay to the west, Agat Bay to the south.
+Located the western shore of Guam Island on Orote Point bordering Apra Harbor to the north and Sumay to the west, Agat Bay to the south.
 Known to the Japanese as Guamu Dai Ichi (Guam No. 1).

 Built prior to the war, by the US Marine Corps detachment of 10 officers and 90 enlisted men when they arrived